ALERT LEVEL 3 – FREQUENTLY ASKED QUESTIONS

 An owner or operator of any indoor or outdoor facility where gatherings are held must display the certificate of occupancy which sets out the maximum number of persons the facility may hold.

-ARE THERE CURFEW RESTRICTIONS APPLICABLE TO EMPLOYEES WHO ARE PERMITTED TO WORK DURING ALERT LEVEL 1
+ARE THERE CURFEW RESTRICTIONS APPLICABLE TO EMPLOYEES AND PERSONS WHO ARE PERMITTED TO WORK DURING ADJUSTED ALERT LEVEL 3?

-A curfew has been implemented during Alert Level 1 which means that every person must remain in his or her place of residence from 00H01 until 04H00 daily.
-However, the regulations allow employees who have been granted a permit, which corresponds with Form 7 of Annexure A, to perform a service permitted under Alert Level 1 to leave their home to attend to their work requirements.
+- A curfew has been implemented during Adjusted Alert Level 3 which means that every person must remain in his or her place of residence from 21H00 until 06H00 daily except in areas declared a hotspot.
+However, the regulations allow persons who have been granted a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service listed in Part I(1) including attending to a security and emergency services to leave their home to attend to their work requirements.

 Part II: Workplace health and safety